civicteam/civic-pass-demos/packages/evm/README.md

-# Civic Pass EVM Sample Airdrop Project
+# Civic Pass EVM Demo

 This project demonstrates the integration of Civic Pass into an Ethereum smart contract.